tjcages/drivewayz/Pods/MapboxStatic.swift/README.md

 You can generate a snapshot from either a Mapbox-hosted [style](https://www.mapbox.com/help/define-style/) or a raw [tile set](https://www.mapbox.com/help/define-tileset/).
 Using a style gives you more visual options like rotation, while using a tile set gives you a choice of image formats.
 If you’re working with vector data, you’ll want to use a style; if you’re working with a single raster imagery source, you may want to use a tile set.

 To generate a snapshot from a style, you’ll need its [style URL](https://www.mapbox.com/help/define-style-url/).
 You can either choose a [Mapbox-designed style](https://www.mapbox.com/api-documentation/#styles) or design one yourself in [Mapbox Studio](https://www.mapbox.com/studio/styles/).
-You can use the same style in the Mapbox iOS SDK or Mapbox macOS SDK.
+You can use the same style within the Mapbox Maps SDK for iOS or macOS.

 To generate a snapshot from a tile set, you’ll need a [map ID](https://www.mapbox.com/help/define-map-id/).
 You can either choose a [Mapbox-maintained tile set](https://www.mapbox.com/api-documentation/#maps) or upload your own to [Mapbox Studio](https://www.mapbox.com/studio/tilesets/).